 Leading on from our last point, using external links in your video game press release can be a great way to share information and help journalists to better understand your game.
 Once again, whilst explaining your game in detail might seem like a great idea to some, the reality is people are much more likely to clink on a link and look at something for themselves than they are to read someone else’s description of it.
 Links to your game’s website, social media channels, Steam page etc can all be great ways to help journalists get a feel for the game.

-Once you have found your target audience you can then think about how you can tailor your outreach to them.
-In some cases, it may be best to put separate outreach campaigns out, using different approaches for each.
-For example, if your game is a VR game, you might put one piece of PR out for the VR-specific outlets, focussing on that aspect to the game.
-Your second campaign might be targeting more general outlets, focussing less on the micro details of the game, and instead giving a more macro-overview of it all.
+Once you have found your perfect target audience you can then think about how you can tailor your outreach to them.
+In some cases, it may be best to put separate PR outreach campaigns out, using different approaches for each.
+For example, if your game is a VR game, you might put one piece of PR out for the VR-specific outlets, focussing on that aspect of the game.
+Your second campaign might be targeting more general outlets, focusing less on the micro details of the game, and instead giving a more macro-overview of it all.